 These optimum conditions of extensive wood substrate, warmth, oxygen and moisture make Kansas City the ultimate breeding ground for fungi.
 Many homes aren’t properly designed or maintained to prevent natural decay, which is why we experience so much wood rot in the Kansas City region.

 Preventing Wood Rot

 Preventing wood rot makes far more sense than replacing it.
 Unfortunately, we see many cases where rot could have been prevented if the home builder and homeowner had been more aware of potential rot conditions and taken steps to prevent rot from taking hold.
-Once rot sets in, there’s no alternative than to stop it, cut out the affected material and ensure it doesn’t reoccur.
+Once rot sets in, there’s no alternative than to fix wood rot by removing the affected material to ensure it doesn’t reoccur.

 Preventing wood rot is challenging because it’s impossible to remove fungi spores, and there’s not much you can do to control oxygen or climatic temperature.
 The only effective measure you have left is to control moisture around wood.
 You can do that in three ways: